Spacial/awesome-systools/README.md

 * [Secure Secure Shell](https://stribika.github.io/2015/01/04/secure-secure-shell.html) by [stribika](https://github.com/stribika)
 * See your site config with [Hardenize](https://www.hardenize.com/)
 * Nice article with a lot of resources: [Common approaches to securing Linux servers and what runs on them.](https://medium.com/@ageis/common-approaches-to-securing-linux-servers-and-what-runs-on-them-dadcacc5388b)
+* [fero](https://github.com/coreos/fero): YubiHSM2-backed signing server
+* [iptables-essentials](https://github.com/trimstray/iptables-essentials): Iptables Essentials: Common Firewall Rules and Commands.
+* [tls-what-can-go-wrong](https://github.com/hannob/tls-what-can-go-wrong): TLS - what can go wrong?
+* [nftables](https://www.funtoo.org/Package:Nftables): nftables is the successor to iptables.
+It replaces the existing iptables, ip6tables, arptables and ebtables framework.
+It uses the Linux kernel and a new userspace utility called nft. nftables provides a compatibility layer for the ip(6)tables and framework.
+* [Hardentools](https://github.com/securitywithoutborders/hardentools) is a utility that disables a number of risky Windows features.
+* [CCAT](https://github.com/cisco-config-analysis-tool/ccat): Cisco Config Analysis Tool

+#### Webservers

 * A lot of good posts by geek flare:
   * [How to Configure SSL Certificate on Google Cloud Load Balancer?](https://geekflare.com/google-load-balancer-enable-ssl/)
   * [Nginx Web Server Security & Hardening Guide](https://geekflare.com/nginx-webserver-security-hardening-guide/)